 - This includes painting, installation of lighting or partitions, removal or replacement of carpet or any modification that affects the condition of the room.
 If a student is concerned about the condition of a room and the items therein, they should contact Residential Operations to address the concern.

-- Students are permitted to hang items with map tacks and thumb tacks.
+- Students are permitted to hang items with map tacks, thumb tacks or 3M brand Command hanging devices.

 - Students are not permitted to hang items with nails, screws, contact paper, double-sided tape, wall gum or stickers.
 Residents may not use other devices that leave large holes and/or other adhesive material.